d4n3sh/thedaneshproject/content/posts/2008-02-24-how-to-run-ie-in-opensuse-103.md

 <pre>wget http://www.tatanka.com.br/ies4linux/downloads/ies4linux-latest.tar.gz</pre>

 4. Extract and run the IEs4Linux installer.
-You don&#8217;t need to be root for this.
+You don't need to be root for this.

  ``